Your Fika moment

-I want to introduce you to yet another Scandinavian word: FIKA.
-This is a good one to know, so please read along.
+I want to introduce you to yet another Scandinavian concept: FIKA.
+This is a good one to know, so please read along

-Fika is a Swedish word and is pronounced "Fee-kuu".
-Like "Hygge," "Fika" represents an idea, a state of mind.
-A Fika is "a coffee and cake break" and much more than that.
+Fika is Swedish and is pronounced “Fee-kah”.
+A Fika is “a coffee and cake break” and much more than that.
+Like “Hygge,” it represents an idea, a state of mind.
 When you Fika, you make time for friends and colleagues to share a cup of coffee (or tea ) and a little something to eat.
 It is a way of being social with another person or a group of people.
-So Fika is a social act, it is not drinking coffee at your desk by yourself.
-It is an essential part of Swedish culture, and many Swedes consider that it is vital to make time for this Fika every day.
+So Fika is a social act, it is not drinking coffee at your work desk by yourself.
+It is an essential part of Swedish culture, and Swedes consider it vital to make time for a Fika every day.

-The word Fika originates from a 19th-century slang word for coffee, "kaffi."
-Invert the word kaffi, and you get fika.
-Fika operates as both a noun and a verb, like in 'Let's Fika'!
+The word originates from a 19th-century slang word for coffee, “kaffi.”
+Invert the word kaffi, and what do you get 😀?

 The break can happen at any time of day, morning as well as evening.
 You can enjoy it at home, at work or in a café.
 Together with colleagues, family, friends, or someone you are trying to get to know – even a date.